nlenno1/nick-lennon-drummer-ms1/README.md

 ### Results and outcomes

-All final tests produced good to excellent results apart from........
+All final tests produced good to excellent results apart from a few warnings from the HTML validator about not having section titles.

+The sections in question contain:
+- Lesson promotions video - which has a title in the auto playing video,
+- What I Do Navigational Icons - which don't need a title as they are navigational items
+- Testimonials - which support the content next to it and therefore shares its title.

 [Back to top](#nick-lennon---drummer)